StevenTammen/bibledocs.org/content/questions-and-answers/reader-correspondence/on-the-possibility-of-multiple-rahabs/_index.md

 <!-- --- -->

-##### Assumptions are dangerous in interpretation
+##### Assumptions are dangerous in interpretation {#dealing-with-the-main-arguments-against-a-single-rahab-interpretation-assumptions-are-dangerous-in-interpretation}

- {#dealing-with-the-main-arguments-against-a-single-rahab-interpretation-assumptions-are-dangerous-in-interpretation}{{% quote src="http://www.outsidethecamp.org/rahab.htm" text="OutsideTheCamp.org" %}}
+{{% quote src="http://www.outsidethecamp.org/rahab.htm" text="OutsideTheCamp.org" %}}

 Therefore more positive methods have been used in these passages to identify the person concerned precisely and exactly, and to distinguish between one person and another.